 DAP – what is it?

-In DAP, Delivery at Place, the seller is responsible for moving the goods from the origin to their delivery at the place agreed with the buyer ready for unloading at destination.
+In DAP, Delivered at Place, the seller is responsible for moving the goods from the origin to their delivery at the place agreed with the buyer ready for unloading at destination.
 Under DAP terms, the risk passes from seller to buyer from the point of destination mentioned in the contract of delivery.
 The seller must deliver the goods not unloaded at the place agreed.
 The seller needs to notify the buyers that goods have arrived.
 All legal export formalities are covered by the seller at time of exporting the goods.
 Buyer is responsible for customs clearance, duties and taxes at destination.

 DAP in practice